briankoser/sfc-listeners-guide/episodes/0041-top-5-disney-movies.md

 recommendation: yes
 recommendation_reason: Daniel presents a great, interesting history of Disney.
 ---
-Daniel has listened to every Life Report and Sci-Fi Christian episode.
+Daniel is the Family Ministries Pastor at Epic Life.
+He has listened to every Life Report and Sci-Fi Christian episode.

 According to Matt, Daniel is the epitome of Disney expert.